-The trust will not have derived gross income under section CE 1(1)(e), because the grant of a life estate is not income derived from a lease, licence, easement, or the right to take profits from land.
+The trust will not have derived income under section CC 1(1), because the grant of a life estate is not income derived from a lease, licence, easement, or the right to take the profits of the land.

-Post-transfer grants - income tax implications for the transferor
+Post-transfer grants- income tax implications for the transferor

-There are no income tax implications for the transferor under section CE 1(1)(1).
-Section CE 1(1)(e) applies to rents, fines, premiums, or other revenues derived from land.
-When a transferor transfers land, the person no longer owns the land, so cannot receive any rents, fines or so on from it.
+There are no income tax implications for the transferor under section CC 1.
+Section CC 1 applies to rents, a fine, a premium, or other revenues derived from land.
+When a transferor transfers land, the person no longer owns the land, so cannot receive any rents, a fine or so on from it.
 Any amount paid by the transferee for the transfer, in the arrangements covered by the rulings, will be consideration for a sale of land.